• Skip to main content

 Flour a flat surface and roll the dough to a square around 13x13 inches in size.
 Brush on melted butter using a pastry brush.

-Protein cinnamon rolls in a cast iron pan with icing and spoonful of cinnamon powder beside.
+Frosted cinnamon rolls in a cast iron skillet with a spoonful of cinnamon beside.

 ✔Helpful tips